 Understanding the Levels of Consciousness

-Dr. David R. Hawkins, MD, PhD developed a “map” of the levels of human consciousness (also called the Scale of Consciousness) that uses a muscle-testing technique called Applied Kinesiology (AK) to document the nonlinear, spiritual realm.
+Dr. David R. Hawkins developed a map of levels of human consciousness (also called the Scale of Consciousness) that uses a muscle-testing technique called Applied Kinesiology (AK) to document the nonlinear, spiritual realm.
+(The body does not lie.)
 The research was scientifically-validated and published in Dr. Hawkins’ doctorate dissertation titled Qualitative and Quantitative Analysis and Calibrations of the Level of Human Consciousness.
 His book, Power vs. Force: The Anatomy of Consciousness (Veritas Publishing, 1995) explained how world leaders throughout history have "Lead" based on what level they were at on the Map of Consciousness.
 Lower levels like fear, lead the world into chaos.Briefly, each level of consciousness (LOC) coincides with determinable human behaviors and perceptions about life.
 Each level represents a corresponding attractor field of varying strength that exists beyond our three-dimensional reality.
 There’s a critical point within each LOC from which its field gravitates (or entrains).
 The numbers on the scale represent logarithmic calibrations (measurable vibratory frequencies on a scale which increases to the tenth power) of the levels of human consciousness and its corresponding level of reality.
 The numbers themselves are arbitrary; the significance lies in the relationship of one number (or level) to another (e.g., Dr. Hawkins’ scale is from 1 to 1000).

 Dr. Hawkins points out that the two greatest spiritual growth barriers seem to be at level 200 and 500.
 Two hundred, the level of courage, represents a profound shift from destructive and harmful behavior to life-promoting and integrous lifestyles; everything below 200 makes one go weak using kinesiology.
 Currently, approximately 78% of the world’s population is below this significant level.
 The destructive capacity of this majority drags down all of mankind without the counterbalancing effect of the 22% above 200.
 Because the scale of consciousness is logarithmic, each incremental point represents a giant leap in power.
 As such, one person calibrated at 600 counterbalances the negativity of 10 million people below 200.